New York Stem Cell Foundation: History

-Corporate leadership
+Corporate leadership and acquisition

-The NYSCF is currently led by Jennifer J. Raab, former President of Hunter College.
-Raab was appointed as President & Chief Executive Officer in January 2024.

-The board of directors includes Roy Geronemus, Stephen M. Ross, Stephen Scherr, Kay Unger, Paul Goldberger, and Siddhartha Mukherjee.
+Since the 2025 acquisition by JAX and creation of the JAX-NYSCF Collaborative, the organization is currently led by Lon Cardon, President and CEO of The Jackson Laboratory.

 Research

 High-throughput technologies

 In 2015, NYSCF described the development of the NYSCF Global Stem Cell Array, a fully-automated system for high-throughput creation, differentiation, and quality control of stem cell lines.
 The system saves five to six times the cost of reagents as compared to manual stem cell derivation.
 The Global Stem Cell Array has been used to conduct research on several patient groups including children with rare diseases, veterans with post-traumatic stress disorder, and Parkinson’s patients.

 Stem cell-based research

 NYSCF research resulting in the first human stem cell lines from the cells of patients with amyotrophic lateral sclerosis (ALS), commonly known as Lou Gehrig’s disease, was named as Time magazine's top medical breakthrough of 2008 and the number one breakthrough of the year by Science magazine.
 In 2018, a phase 2 clinical trial for Ezogabine, an epilepsy treatment identified as a possible ALS therapy based on this human stem cell model, was shown to reduce motor neuron excitability in ALS patients.

 In 2013, NYSCF researchers created the first patient-specific bone from stem cells and successfully transplanted the grafts into mice.

 NYSCF researchers created stem cells and derived neurons from a pair of identical twins, one with Parkinson’s disease and one without, finding their neurons differed in how they produce the neurotransmitter dopamine and the enzyme beta-glucocerebrosidase in addition to differing in a molecular signaling pathway.

 NYSCF researchers, in collaboration with researchers at New York University, created astrocytes from human stem cells and showed that in disease-like environments these cells can turn into neuron killers.